Nonlinear manifestations of photon acceleration in time-dependent metasurfaces: tunable broadband harmonics generation

 However, the hot spots inside the metasurface (Fig.1a,b of the main text) enable a much higher FC density.
-With the local intensity of $I_{\rm local}=3.5$~TW/cm$^2$ (mind the 350 enhancement factor in Fig.~1b of the main text), the 4PA-induced absorption constant peaks at $\alpha\approx10^{10}$~cm$^{-1}$, which would induce full absorption of the incident pulse with the hot spots.
-Of course, Supplementary Eq.(2) fails under high intensities due to saturation of $\beta_4$; however, the hint is that giant self-modulations of MIR pulses are possible in our metasurfaces.
-Such fluence-dependent modifications of the resonance frequency and lifetime are shown in Supplementary Figure~\ref{figN}b.
+With the local intensity of $I_{\rm local}=3.5$~TW/cm$^2$ (due to the $350$-fold intensity enhancement shown in Fig.~1b of the main text), the 4PA-induced absorption constant approaches $\alpha \approx 10^{10}$~cm$^{-1}$, which can induce full absorption of the incident pulse by the hot spots.
+Of course, Supplementary Eq.(1) fails under high intensities due to pump depletion; however, these estimates suggest that giant self-modulations of MIR pulses are possible with our metasurfaces.
+Such fluence-dependent modifications of the resonance frequency and lifetime are shown in Supplementary Figure~\ref{fig2a}b.
 At low fluences (blue curve), the transmitted pulse contains a dip at $\lambda_{\rm dip}=3.64$~$\mu$m~$\approx \lambda_R$, which is in good agreement with the FTIR measurements.
-At higher fluences, the dip experiences considerable modifications, including blue-shift and broadening, and at the maximum fluence of $F=5.5$~mJ/cm$^2$, the dip is seen no more, as it has moved out of the spectral bandwidth of the mir-IR pulses.
+At higher fluences, the dip experiences considerable modifications, including blue-shift and broadening, and at the maximum fluence of $F=5.5$~mJ/cm$^2$, the dip is seen no more, as it has moved out of the spectral bandwidth of the mid-IR pulses.